๐Ÿ’ญPhilosophy of Education

 Project-Based Learning

-• Student ownership increases motivation and retention—connects to self-determination theory and intrinsic motivation research
+• Student ownership increases motivation and retention.
+This connects to self-determination theory: when learners feel autonomy, competence, and relatedness, intrinsic motivation rises.

-Compare: Constructivism vs. Experiential Learning—both reject passive reception of knowledge, but constructivism emphasizes mental construction while experiential learning foregrounds physical engagement with the world.
-If an FRQ asks about Dewey's influence, either works, but experiential learning is the more direct application.
+Compare: Constructivism vs. Experiential Learning: both reject passive reception of knowledge, but constructivism emphasizes mental construction of schemas while experiential learning foregrounds physical engagement with the world.
+If a question asks about Dewey's influence, either works, but experiential learning is the more direct application of his philosophy.

 Approaches Focused on Mental Processes and Behavior